SocksTheWolf/DeckConnectSite/_pages/documentation.md

 #### Unreal

-* Currently, there is no way to _explicitly_ unbind a callback.
-Callbacks are automatically unbound when the world is destroyed after GC.
-* Copy/Pasting settings does nothing.
+* Copy/Pasting Data values other than Name in the DeckConnect settings window does nothing.
 This is intentional to prevent disasterous data loss.
 If you want to share actions, copy and paste the actions from the config file instead.

 #### Elgato